 A Responsive Site

-For large tablets, like the iPad, the site experience wouldn’t change all that much, but smaller devices like smartphones were going to be a challenge.
-When you take a site’s content from a screen resolution of 1600 x 1200 down to 320 x 480, you have to decide what is going to take priority and what won’t.
+For large tablets, like the iPad, the site experience wouldn’t change all that much, but smaller devices like smartphones were going to be a challenge; you have to decide which content will take priority.
 Because the site was void of all purely ornamental design elements, I didn’t have to think about how to reduce them in size and maintain image quality, or how to deal with the inevitable questions about why a non-critical design doodad was missing from the mobile experience.
 I collapsed the site’s masthead into a simple triptych of the Merge logo, a nested menu icon, and a search icon.
 Since images are reduced on the fly by the CMS, Merge doesn’t need to upload separate images for large and small use, and we allowed images to fill the screen even at the smartphone range in order to preserve as much of the Merge experience as possible.
 There were sacrifices for mobile, of course, like calls-to-action residing at the bottom of each page instead of in a sidebar, and the removal of cool (but download-intensive) features like the multi-image banner at the top of the Artists section.